hhu-stups/prolog-jupyter-kernel/README.md

     - `error_prefix`: The prefix that is output for error messages
     - `informational_prefix`: The prefix that is output for informational messages
     - `program_arguments`: Command line arguments with which the Prolog server can be started
-      - For SWI- and SICStus Prolog, the default Prolog server provided by the kernel can be used by configuring the string "default".
+      - For SICStus and SWI-Prolog, the default Prolog server provided by the kernel can be used by configuring the string "default".
       - In that case, the following arguments are used (where the file path is extended to be absolute):
         - SWI-Prolog:     `["swipl", "-l", "prolog_server/jsonrpc_server.pl", "-t", "jsonrpc_server_start"]`
         - SICStus Prolog: `["sicstus", "-l", "prolog_server/jsonrpc_server.pl", "--goal", "jsonrpc_server_start;halt.", "--nologo"]`